 Be safe while visiting West Norfolk’s beaches and coastline.
 Some safety tips:

-Where available, black-and-white chequered flag indicate an area of water for use by water craft.
+Where available, a black-and-white chequered flag indicates an area of water for use by water craft.
 DO NOT swim or bathe in this zone.

 Children’s inflatables should always have a line connected, held securely by an adult on the shore.

 Always check the tide before you enter the water.

 Remember to protect yourself against the sun’s rays: ‘Slip – Slap – Slop’